in ,

 What are other Ozempic alternative weight loss medications?

-Until now, there are six drugs that have been approved by the FDA for the treatment of weight loss.
+Until now, seven drugs have been approved by the FDA for the treatment of weight loss.
 These FDA-approved weight loss drugs are:

 1. Orlistat (Xenical And Alli)